Team4159/team4159.github.io/pages/main/main_basic_theory.md

 Formally electric current is defined as the amount of charge traveling through a given cross section in a given amount of time.
 To make it less wordy, it means the flow of charge. **Remember current is the flow of charge, not electrons**.

 {% include image.html
-file="current.gif" alt="electric current" caption = "Here is a conceptual representation of electric current"%}
+file="/electroBasicTheoryImg/current.gif" alt="electric current" caption = "Here is a conceptual representation of electric current"%}

 ### What is charge?
 Charge is the fundamental quantity of electricity.
 There are positive charges and negative charges.
 In an atom, the electrons have negative charge, and the protons have positive charge.
 By convention, people usually look at the movement of positive charge going through a wire as current. *However, that does not mean current is the movement of protons through the wire*.